haf/Http.fs/README.md

 ## Questions ##

 As I said I'm happy for any comments, but a few specific things I've been wondering include:
 1. Is this OK as a module, or would it be better as a type (which, with an interface, would make it easier to mock for unit testing)
 2. Are the types in the API good choices (e.g. the NameValue used for cookies)?
 3. Is it OK to expose things as maps in the response (which means you get a less-than-ideal exception if something doesn't exist)?
 4. Have I actually made all of the IO non-blocking as I intended to?

+## Feedback ##

+If you have any pointers for me, just send them over via email to grantac (at) hotmail.com, and I will be eternally grateful!

+Grant